 - Convulsions or tremors.

 If you abuse any substance, there is always a risk of overdosing.
-However, certain actions and conditions may further increase that risk, including:4,5,6
+However, certain actions and conditions may further increase that risk, and it is important to be aware of them in order to reduce the chance of a person overdosing, these factors include:4,5,6

 - Significant physiologic dependence on the drug.